Carlyle House: Carlyle House restoration

 In 1969, the decision was made by the Northern Virginia Regional Park Authority to acquire and restore the property as a public national historic site.
 A survey of the site and existing buildings was initiated in October, 1970.
 On July 17, 1970, the Authority acquired the Carlyle Apartments for $305,000.
 The house itself was purchased for $193,000 in 1971 and the remaining portion of the land for $210,000 the following year.
 Significant restoration work to the house was undertaken in the early and mid 1970s.

-The house was planned to be turn down and reconstruct, but a technique to support the building was chosen instead in order to preserve all the details.
-The cat's remains were discovered during restoration work in the 1970s and the remains were put back in their original place at the basement of the house.
+The house was planned to be turn down and reconstruct, but a technique to support the building was chosen instead to preserve all the details.
+The cat's remains were discovered during restoration work in the 1970s and the remains were put back in their original place in the basement of the house.

 The restoration of the house and gardens was then directed by Beth R. Sundquist, project director, under the supervision of the Authority's executive director, William M. Lightsey.

 The project involved tearing down the apartments (also known as the Braddock Hotel), once again exposing Carlyle House to North Fairfax Street, and then turning the mansion itself into an 18th-century museum.
 This meant not only rehabilitating the structure as authentically as possible, but also tracking down and purchasing original fixtures and furniture, where possible, or acquiring equivalent examples from the period.
 About a dozen pieces believed to have been in the house during the Carlyle family's occupancy were recovered by the time the house was opened to the public on January 23, 1976.

 The park, which opened in January 1976, includes the 18th-century Carlyle House mansion and its gardens, listed on the National Register of Historic Places.